 Kirkwood Public Library offers a plethora of technologies for your use.
 Among those services listed below, the Library also offers access to computers for public use with internet access and Microsoft Office 2013, Adobe Acrobat and Creative Suite 6.
-AWE Early Literacy Stations and and iPad kiosk offers children educational games and activities.
+AWE Early Literacy Stations and an interactive floor projection offers children educational games and activities.
 Teens can enjoy gaming consoles and computers.
 Self check-out machines allow for patrons to checkout and renew items, view held items and pay fines via credit card.

 The Library is always looking for new technologies to implement which will engage and enhance the user experience at the Library.
 To suggest a new technology, please contact the Director of Technology & Online Services.